While driving through various streets in the community of Villisca in Montgomery County, I noticed many extraordinary homes.

 As I mentioned, I need to make a return trip to Villisca in order to actually take in the famous house and any other hidden gems I might have missed.
 I have a few friends who grew up here but I always welcome the chance to be "shown around" by the local experts.

-As always, I welcome your suggestions of places to visit and profile, whether in Montgomery County or any of the other 98 counties.
-If you would wish to host the Iowa Adventurer or have a good idea, please drop me a note through my website.
+As always, I welcome your suggestions of places to visit and profile whether in Montgomery County or any of the other 98 counties in Iowa.
+If you have a good idea or would like to host the Iowa Adventurer, please drop me a note through this website.